clusterio/clusterio/docs/configuration.md

 Defaults to 8.

-### master.stream_timeout
+### controller.stream_timeout

-Timeout in seconds for proxy streams through the master that has been created but is not yet sending data to be automatically closed.
+Timeout in seconds for proxy streams through the controller that has been created but is not yet sending data to be automatically closed.
 Streams that have started sending data before this timeout is not affected.

 Defaults to 15.

-### master.default_role_id
+### controller.default_role_id

 Role to automatically grant to new users.
 If null no role is granted.